 For clients, the task of deploying shared libraries is more problematic because library placement and location is not immediately obvious.
 The same rules apply; libXrdSec.so and any additional protocol libraries must be available.
-Typically, these libraries should be placed in one of the directories listed in the client's LD_LIBRARY_PATH environmental variable.
+Typically, these libraries should be placed in one of the directories listed in the client's LD_LIBRARY_PATH environmental variable or installed in the default loader's search path.
 Alternatively, they can be placed in a well-known linker/loader location (e.g., /usr/local/lib).